maryannjoconnell/simpledb/project_README.txt

 it is opened there.
 - To run, run src/simpledb/server/Startup class.
-You must first set up run configurations however; the server takes 2 arguments: the folder under home directory to put the database the replacement strategy to use, "clock" or "lru" (no quotes).
+You must first set up run configurations however; the server takes 2 arguments: the folder name under the home directory to put the database the replacement strategy to use, "clock" or "lru" (no quotes).
 - Next, you can run SQL clients under studentClient/simpledb/ to begin performing SQL queries.